leonardoburbanov/platanus-hack-25-arcade/GAME.md

 Special collectibles that grant powerful abilities:

 - **Visual**: Banana-shaped icons with Platanus logo
-- **Size**: 50x50 pixels
+- **Size**: 30x30 pixels
-- **Spawn Rate**: Random chance, up to 5 bananas active at once
+- **Spawn Rate**: Random chance, up to 10 bananas active at once
 - **Duration**: Despawn after 15 seconds if not collected
+- **Stacking**: Can collect up to 3 bananas for enhanced abilities

 **PLATANUS HACK MODE**:
-- Grants **5 seconds of immunity** when collected
+- **First Banana**: Activates immunity mode with **5 seconds of immunity**
-- During immunity:
+- **Additional Bananas** (up to 3 total): Each banana extends immunity by **2 seconds**
+- **Banana Counter**: Displayed as 🍌: X in the UI

+**Immunity Effects**:
 - Player glows cyan color
 - "PLATANUS HACK MODE" banner appears
 - Special background music plays
 - Contact with error codes destroys them instead of eliminating you
 - Destroying error codes awards bonus points equal to their status code number (400-511 points)

+**Projectile Shooting** (2+ Bananas):
+- At **2 or more bananas**, players gain automatic projectile shooting ability
+- Shoots **3 projectiles in a burst** every 150ms
+- Projectiles travel forward and can:
+  - Collect 2xx success codes for **200 points** each
+  - Destroy error codes (4xx/5xx) for **status code value** in points
+- Banner animates with cyan colors when shooting is active
+- Projectiles are color-coded: orange for Player 1, green for Player 2

 ## Obstacles - HTTP Error Codes